The Woolcock Institute of Medical Research

-Kathy Zvirblis is a neurophysiology scientist who is leading the development of the Woolcock Clinic’s integrated paediatric service combining neurology, EEG testing and sleep studies in a one-stop model of care.
+Kathy Zvirblis is a neurophysiology scientist in the Woolcock Clinic’s sleep laboratory.
 Here, she addresses common concerns about sleep studies.

 What is the biggest concern for people having a sleep study?